 21. Submission of an entry implies acceptance of all the conditions of entry and the decisions of the competition judge.

 22. The competition judge reserves the right to reject any entry that, in the opinion of the judge, does not meet the conditions of entry or is unsuitable for public display.
 The judge's decisions will be final.

-24. All winners should make an effort to attend the presentation of the awards on Friday, 19 July 2019.
+24. All winners should make an effort to attend the presentation of the awards on a date to be announced.